jeherr/element-encoder/README.md

 # Element encoder
-Autoencoder neural network to compress properties of atomic species into a vector representation
+Autoencoder neural network to compress properties of atomic species into a vector representation.
+This code accompanies a publication listed at the bottom of the README.
+The code was developed using a Tensorflow version prior to 2.0.
+You can enable the v1 compatability in version 2, or use an older version.

 ## Prerequisites
 Required packages
 ```
 numpy
-tensorflow
+tensorflow v1
 ```

 ## Getting Started